Get Your Free Mesothelioma Guide

 Access Help Paying for Treatment

-Papillary mesothelioma, also called well-differentiated papillary mesothelioma, is a rare subtype of epithelial mesothelioma.
-Well-differentiated papillary mesothelioma affects the lining of the abdomen (peritoneum), the lining of the lungs (pleura) and the lining of the testes (tunica vaginalis).
+Papillary mesothelioma is a rare subtype of epithelial mesothelioma.
+Also known as well-differentiated papillary mesothelioma, it affects the lining of the abdomen (peritoneum), the lungs (pleura) and the testes (tunica vaginalis).

 Get Your Free Mesothelioma Guide